top of page

 1. Increased Cost Per Unit of Production

+Every machine run, every hour of production, and every finished product depends on power.
 When electricity rates increase, the cost of manufacturing each unit also increases.
 This affects competitiveness, especially in price-sensitive markets.
+Factories are forced to either raise prices or accept lower profits.

 2. Unstable Budget Forecasting